python/cpython/Doc/library/typing.rst

    Use this decorator enhancing an upstream function while keeping its call signature.
-   Returns the original function with the *source_funcs* call signature.
+   Returns the original function with the *source_func*'s call signature.

    Usage::